Mária Gerzsány

-Mária Gerzsány (March 25, 1851 – year of death unknown) was a Hungarian serial killer responsible for poisoning at least three people with arsenic in Kistelek between 1905 and 1911.
-She was sentenced to life imprisonment for these murders, but it's presumed that she might've been responsible for more, selling her poisons to people who wished to get rid of unwanted relatives.
+Mária Gerzsány (March 25, 1851 – December 30, 1928) was a serial killer in Austria-Hungary responsible for poisoning at least three people with arsenic in Kistelek between 1905 and 1911.
+She was sentenced to life imprisonment for these murders, but it is presumed that she may have been responsible for more, selling her poisons to people who wished to get rid of unwanted relatives.

 Activities

 Mária Gerzsány was born to a Catholic peasant family in Kiskunmajsa in 1851.
 In an era without social security, she worked as a midwife, helping local women give birth.
 A later investigation by the gendarmes in Kistelek revealed that she had aided with 95 births, of which a reported 78 were reported deceased, but it was unclear whether they'd been murdered.
-Aside from performing abortions, Gerzsány was also suspected of prostituting trafficking girls, but despite being prosecuted in over a dozen cases, she was never convicted.
+Aside from performing abortions, Gerzsány was also suspected of prostituting and trafficking girls, but despite being prosecuted in over a dozen cases, she was never convicted.
 At the time of the murders, she lived with shoemaker Antal Török on Szegedi Street in Kistelek, where she advertised herself as a midwife.

 Gerzsány had five recorded marriages, all of which were described as "wild".
 Her ex-husbands (of whom only two survived) all died in similar circumstances, having been issued life insurance policies by Gerzsány, who was the sole beneficiary.